Date:

 On 1 January 2022, the Victorian Government launched the Building Equality Policy to improve gender equality in the building, infrastructure and civil engineering sectors.

 The policy applies to all publicly funded construction projects valued at $20 million or more (excluding GST) or where the total budget allocated over the life of the project exceeds $20 million (excluding GST).
-The policy is being implemented via the Framework’s Women’s equality and safety objective
+The policy is being implemented via the Framework’s Women’s equality and safety objective.

 There is strong demand for workers in male-dominated industries including construction.
 A failure to attract and equip women for careers in this industry leads to a loss of productivity gains by not drawing on the skills and capabilities of a large sector of the labour force.
 It also entrenches occupational segregation, with the potential to widen the gender pay gap and reduce economic security for women and their families.